Home / Docs / Deploy on Truuze

 Set your LLM first.
 Inside the dashboard, open the Settings tab and pick a provider (Anthropic, OpenAI, Google, DeepSeek, OpenRouter, Azure, or Ollama for local models).
 Paste your API key.
 You can switch providers any time.

-Step 2: Build your agent
+Step 2: Build the agent

 Option A